Plan your time in Troyes with our guide to accommodation, costs and and a walking tour of the old town. Getty Images

 What are the best things to do in Troyes?

-About 40% of the planet’s stained-glass windows, the oldest of which are 850 years old, are concentrated in Troyes and its department, Aube.
+About 40% of the planet’s stained-glass windows, the oldest of which are 850 years old, are concentrated in Troyes and its region, Aube.
 So even if you have only a short time to spend here, make sure to visit at least a few.

 Start your visit at the western end of Le Bouchon where the train station and Le Cube car park are.
 If you’re not in a hurry, your first port of call could be the most baroque of Troyes’ churches: Église St-Pantaléon (where the local Polish community worships), remarkable for three things: height, light and statues.